A topless protest rally in Rio de Janeiro proved a little disappointing with few participants.

 A new school has opened directly opposite a swingers club in Stanley, county Durham.

 North Durham Academy has just opened up near Clubf, which describes itself as the best sex club in the north east.
-The club, which appears from the outside to be The Spa Hotel was subject to vigorous resistance from miserable locals when its true
+The club, which appears from the outside to be The Spa Hotel was subject to vigorous resistance from miserable locals when

-intentions became apparent in 2004.
+its true intentions became apparent in 2004.

-Clubf's website lists the club's facilities, including a dance floor complete with pole, a sauna and steam room, a public play area and an underground dungeon featuring leather and chains, padded tables and a man-sized wheel to which guests can be
+Clubf's website lists the club's facilities, including a dance floor complete with pole, a sauna and steam room, a public play area and an underground dungeon featuring leather and chains, padded tables and a man-sized wheel to which

 The club, which opens from 8pm most evenings, urges its visitors to be discreet, but locals still campaign against the establishment, which they say is unsuitable for the location, and creates disturbances.